SkrideOne/cx/rust_docs/parallelism_handbook.md

 * **Plan for graceful shutdown**: structure tasks with `select!` or channels, ensure cancel-safety.
 * **Leverage the ecosystem**: use DashMap, Crossbeam, Tokio rather than reinventing primitives.

-By following these guidelines, developers on Rust nightly 1.90 can build concurrent programs that are robust, fast and maintainable.
-Always stay informed about evolving nightly features and consider stabilized alternatives in the future.
+By following these guidelines, developers on Rust nightly 1.91 can build concurrent programs that are robust, fast and maintainable.
+Always stay informed about evolving nightly features and consider stabilised alternatives in the future.